-In this work the developed model of a single fabrics layer was used for the analysis of the multilayer textile package of the bullet-resistant vest.
+The developed model of a single fabrics layer is being used in this work for the analysis of the multilayer textile package of the bullet-resistant vest.
 It enables to simulate the failure caused by impact loads similar to the loads the fabrics undergoes during a shot.